 For most of my life, I’ve credited my good skin to two products: a gentle cleanser and a powerful sunscreen.
 But something happened when I hit my 40s — I noticed my skin no longer glowed like it used to and it always seemed to look and feel dry.
 When I noticed a few sunspots on the top of my right cheek, I realized it was time to elevate my morning and evening beauty routines.

-“Fine lines, dryness, sunspots and a loss of firmness are all things women begin to deal with in their 40s,” says Dr. Mona Gohara, associate clinical professor of dermatology at Yale School of Medicine.
+“Fine lines, dryness, sunspots and a loss of firmness are all things women begin to deal with in their 40s,” said Dr. Mona Gohara, associate clinical professor of dermatology at Yale School of Medicine.
 “Plummeting estrogen levels directly affect collagen production, skin thickness and hydration, so it’s important to develop an anti-aging skin care program, and stick with that program, during this decade.”

 With so many anti-aging products on the market boasting ingredients you’d never thought you’d put on your face (acids! oils!), it can be hard to figure out where to start and how exactly to create the best skin care routine for your 40s.